-At the King’s Garden we celebrate Ticonderoga’s long legacy, including an epic eighteenth century narrative, landmark preservation in the nineteenth-century, and monumental restoration in the twentieth-century.
+At the King’s Garden, we celebrate Ticonderoga’s long legacy, including an epic 18th-century narrative, landmark preservation in the 19th-century, and monumental restoration in the 20th-century.
 Come to the King’s Garden to explore one of the oldest cultivated landscapes in America.
-Join a tour of this epic land, or get your hands dirty in one of our Hands on Horticulture programs.
-Come Interact with today’s gardeners to discover tips to bring home in your own gardens, or talk with our historical gardeners to realize just how vast the history of horticulture is at Ticonderoga.
+Explore the brick pathways in the colorful colonial revival garden designed by Marian Coffin for the Pell family in 1921.
+Take in all the aroma and color of this 20th-century garden and be sure to get rooted in the history of this land by seeing our other five gardens that demonstrate the layers of horticulture at Ticonderoga.
+Join a tour of this epic land, or get your hands dirty in one of our hands-on horticulture programs.
+Interact with today’s gardeners to discover tips to bring home in your own gardens, or talk with our historical gardeners to realize just how vast the history of horticulture is at Ticonderoga.
 All this, while enjoying the breath-taking beauty of the King’s Garden.

 Breaking Ground: A Tour of the Historic Gardens

 May, June, September, October 11:30 AM, 2:30 PM(Begins at large American flag)

 June 26--August 27 11:45 AM & 2:45 PM (Begins at large American flag)

 From military garrison gardens to a secluded colonial revival commemorative spectacle of color and light, explore one of the oldest cultivated landscapes in America.
 Discover the layers of horticultural history of the Ticonderoga peninsula.